iysatp/nltp-rules/Season 19 Rules.md

    * The four starting players for each team
    * Up to two substitutes per team
    * Up to two captains per team
-   * Member(s) of the CRC
+   * Members of the CRC
-* (c) CRC members have the right to enter any official NLTP match group if requested.
+* (c) CRC members must be granted access to any official NLTP match group if requested.

 ##### *Section III - Manipulation*
 * (a) Players determined to be manipulating their value prior to the draft may be removed from the draft and/or subject to punishment in NALTP.